Jung Kyung-ho: 2013–2016: Post-military enlistment

-In 2016, he starred in the romantic comedy series One More Happy Ending.
+In 2016, he appeared in the romantic comedy series One More Happy Ending.
 Jung played a single father who worked as reporter-photographer of gossip magazine "Masspunch", Song Soo-hyuk, love interest of main lead Han Mi-mo, acted by Jang Na-ra.

 2017–2020: Rising popularity and breakthrough

 In 2017, Jung starred in disaster drama Missing Nine, followed by the critically acclaimed Shin Won-ho's black comedy series Prison Playbook.
-Jung acted as Lee Joon-ho, an elite prison guard and Je-hyuk's best friend.
-He used to play baseball with Je-hyuk in high school but had to quit because of injuries sustained in a car accident.
-Other prisoners and guards believe that he is just an avid fan of Kim Je-hyuk.
+Jung acted as Lee Joon-ho, an elite prison guard.
 The series was a commercial hit and became one of the highest rated Korean series on cable television history.

 In 2018, Jung was cast as the lead role in Korean remake of British crime drama Life on Mars.
 Directed by Lee Jung-hyo, the series received acclaim from viewers, and Jung was praised for his convincing portrayal of a dazed detective.

 In 2019, Jung starred in the occult melodrama When the Devil Calls Your Name.
 Jung acted as Ha Rip (Seo Dong-cheon), a star composer who has sold his soul to a titular devil.
-He has enjoyed youth and success with numerous hits to his name.
-In December, Jung was making a special appearance in drama Crash Landing on You as the ex-boyfriend of Yoon Se-ri (Son Ye-jin).
-His appearance was made possible by his connection with production director Lee Jung-hyo.
+In December, Jung made a special appearance in the popular drama Crash Landing on You as the ex-boyfriend of Yoon Se-ri (Son Ye-jin), which was facilitated by his connection with the production director, Lee Jung-hyo.